 - 3 tablespoon lime juice adjust as per taste

 - 1/4 teaspoon sugar

 - Salt as per taste

-- 2 tbsp water adjust the quantity to get the required consistency
+- 1/4 cup water or as required to get the desired consistency

 - Slightly roast the ginger and garlic over direct flame.